nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. List all schedules
     1. Test Case: `list_schedules` <br>
-       Expected: The Schedule List Panel displays the all the schedules in ascending (oldest to newest) order. <br><br>
+       Expected: The Schedule List Panel displays the all the schedules in ascending (the earliest appointment date to the latest appointment date) order. <br><br>
     2. Test Case: `list_schedules abcdefg` <br>
-      Expected: The Schedule List Panel displays the all the schedules in ascending (oldest to newest) order. <br><br>
+      Expected: The Schedule List Panel displays the all the schedules in ascending (the earliest appointment date to the latest appointment date) order. <br><br>

 ### Deleting a Schedule